cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/settings.md

 	)
 };
 ```
 Designated initializer syntax looks much like an initializer list, except that we explicitly name each member field, prefixed by the `.` character.
-It should be noted that designated initializers in C++ are supposed to list the members in the same order as their declaration. //@FIX: Check if you can skip intermediate ones
+It should be noted that designated initializers in C++ are supposed to list the members in the same order as their declaration.

 The advantage of designated initializers becomes apparent when we only want to change a single default parameter, leaving the rest to their default values.
 This time, let's say we want to write a text file and the only thing we want to change is the character encoding.
 With designated initializers, we can just omit the MissingParentPolicy member field and fill in the CharEncodingPolicy:
 ```c++